rogerluan/arkana/README.md

 ## iOS

-Your project must be using Swift Package Manager or Cocoapods as dependency manager (or both).
+Your project must be using Swift Package Manager or CocoaPods as dependency manager (or both).
 No support for Carthage.

 <sub>Note: this gem was only tested in macOS environments.</sub>